nathanielgreen/armistice/README.md

 # Live Version

-A live version of the site is currently available at http://armistice.co/.
+A live version of the site is not currently available.

 # Media